 To teach on a British Council accredited summer school, you will need a teaching certificate, preferably a CELTA or Trinity certTESOL.
 Other schools will accept other certificates, and you can get a job without one I’d imagine (I did after I graduated, although that was a loooong time ago now!).

 If you don’t have a teaching certificate, you can get a job as an activity manager, organising all the sports and craft activities as well as trips for the students.

-Teaching English on a pre-sessional course
+Teaching English on a UK pre-sessional course

 I would think that if you are qualified to teach on a pre-sessional course, that you already know of them, but this is for people who might want to do this in the future.
 International students are big business for universities in many western countries.
 The students need to attain a specific level of English before they start to study.
 Many of them will get the required IELTS or TOEFL grade before they arrive.
 However, for those that don’t, there are pre-sessional courses.
 These run for the summer before the September start and work on improving students’ academic English level.

 The influx of students for pre-sessional courses means that universities employ more teachers to work on them.
 To get a job teaching pre-sessional, you will need a recognised teaching certificate, if not a Diploma or MA.
 You’ll also need significant experience, usually of academic English.

 Pre-sessional jobs are advertised on Jobs.ac.uk, the portal for university jobs in the UK, as well as on the BALEAP website (the association for teaching of English for Academic Purposes).TEFL Summer School jobs in the USA